Dixon Hearder

 Practice Focus

-With over 30 years of experience, Dixon excels in transfer pricing, international tax, and controversy.
-Dixon's practice also includes the full transaction lifecycle of M&A and business and IP integrations, including risk management, governance, compliance, and defence.
-Dixon has represented companies in numerous areas especially technology, health and life sciences, defence and FMCG sectors, on significant Australian tax issues and also has extensive experience in indirect tax matters.
+With over 30 years of experience, Dixon excels in transfer pricing, international tax, controversy and indirect taxes.
+Dixon’s practice also includes the full transaction life cycle of M&A, business and IP integrations, including risk management, supply chain, governance, compliance and defense.
+Dixon has represented companies in numerous areas, particularly the technology, health and life sciences, defense and fast-moving consumer goods (FMCG) sectors, on significant Australian tax issues.
+Dixon also has extensive experience in indirect tax (duty, land tax, and goods and services tax) matters, including for property developers and funds, as well as on cross-border issues.

 Representative Legal Matters

-Since returning to Baker McKenzie, Dixon is handling numerous multinational tax planning and defence projects, including the following matters:
+Since returning to Baker McKenzie, Dixon has been handling numerous multinational tax planning, indirect tax and defense projects, including the following:

-- Advising a large US fintech services multinational with a Singapore regional principal on their tax audit with the ATO, and another large European fintech multinational on its intercompany services structure and controversy management.
+- Advising a large US fintech services multinational with a Singapore regional principal on its tax audit with the Australian Taxation Office, and another large European fintech multinational on its intercompany services structure and controversy management.

 - Advising a large European FMCG multinational with a Singapore principal, and another two US tech multinationals, on controversy management.

-- Advising a large US tech multinational on a significant IP migration and tax controversy defence project.
+- Advising a large US tech multinational on a significant IP migration and tax controversy defense project.

 - Advising two large US multinationals on potential conversions of their inbound distribution arrangements.